impure/TD01/README.md

 TD01
 ====
 Known bugs:
-Towers sometimes don't visibly fire (possibly due to firing only taking one frame) Sometimes tower not selected when clicking too fast
+Towers sometimes don't visibly fire (possibly due to firing only taking one frame) <p>
+Sometimes tower not selected when clicking too fast

 Improvements to do: